Church Cottage

 William Gardiner was still here in 1966 and he died in 1968 possibly whilst still in residence.

-Around this time I believe there was large scale renovation work carried out and that after the renovation was completed Mr and Mrs Dorwood lived here but I have been unable to identify them.
+Around this time I believe there was large scale renovation work carried out and when completed Harry and Leah Dorward lived here.

 2021